-This year, on average, a new community was created on reddit every 2.4 minutes.
+Last year, there were more than 2 billion comments in Reddit communities.
 More than 1 billion people are participating in Facebook groups every month.
 In the 5 seconds it takes you to read this sentence, it’s safe to assume at least one new community formed somewhere in the world.

-In fact, communities have been forming, evolving and dying consistently since the beginning of humanity.
+In fact, communities have been forming and evolving consistently since the beginning of humanity.
 Building community is part of being human.

 But we aren’t just local tribes gathering around a fire anymore.
-Today, people participate in many different communities concurrently and much of our community experience lives on the internet.
+Today, people build many different communities concurrently and much of our community experience lives on the internet.
 This means your community is fighting for the attention of members in an endless sea of options and distractions.

 While the environment is different, the fundamentals of how communities form have always been the same.
-Whether you’re building a community for a tribe, a city, a hobby or for a brand, you can use the same social psychology.
+Whether you’re looking to build a community for a tribe, a city, a hobby or for a brand, you can use the same social psychology.

-In CMX Training, we teach community professionals how to use the community engagement cycle to fuel engagement in their community.
+In CMX Academy, we teach community professionals how to use the community engagement cycle to fuel engagement in their community.
 But what if you don’t have a community yet?
-How do you get a brand new community off the ground?
+How do you build a brand new community?

-I’ve been building online communities since I was 13, and at CMX, we spend every day studying and teaching organizations how thriving communities are built.
+I’ve been building online communities since I was 13, and at CMX, we spend every day studying and teaching organizations how to build thriving communities.

-Here are the six things we’ve learned for getting a new community off the ground:
+Here are the top six tips we’ve learned to build a new community: